 We had the honor of receiving three awards from The Florida Trust for Historic Preservation in 2017.

-We did this project for the University of Florida.
 We were asked to replicate the exterior masonry/coquina finish from the 1930’s and the interior plaster restoration.
 We worked for Charles Perry & Partners; Jacksonville and the absolute best project superintendent we’ve ever had the pleasure of working with Coley Pitt.

-The George Adderley House in Marathon, Florida Keys was awarded Outstanding Achievement in the Field of Restoration/Rehabilitation.
+The George Adderley House in Marathon, Florida Keys

-We did this project located at the Crane Point Museum & Nature Center for architect Bert Bender of Key West.
-The modest home was built in 1903 using tabby construction.
+We did this project located at the Crane Point Museum & Nature Center for architect Bert Bender & Associates of Key West.
+The modest home was built in 1903 (before Flagler’s overseas railroad) using tabby construction.
 We repaired and restored the lime, coral and shell finish by hand just the way Mr. Adderley had done.
-After Hurricane Irma ripped through the Keys, we contacted the director at the museum, Charlotte Quinn to inquire about the building, she said, “Crane is destroyed but the Adderley House is perfect!”
+After Hurricane Irma ripped through the Keys, we contacted the director at the museum Charlotte Quinn to inquire about the building she said, “The grounds of Crane are destroyed but the Adderley House is perfect!”

 ______________________________________________________________________________________